Javex/fluxscoreboard/docs/develop/database.rst

 This should be straightforward and you should now have an up to date database.
-Check that it works, i.e. run unit tests, do manual testing, etc. and then make sure downgrad works.
+Check that it works, i.e. run unit tests, do manual testing, etc. and then make sure downgrade works.
 For this, you need to find out the previous revision which is specified in the file you opened above as the variable ``down_revision``.
-Lets say it is ``123abc`` (if there's now previous revision, specify ``base``):
+Lets say it is ``123abc`` (if there's no previous revision, specify ``base``):

 .. code-block:: bash

-    alembic -c development.ini downgrad 123abc
+    alembic -c development.ini downgrade 123abc

 .. note::
     You don't need to specify the full string, just specify as much as is